 Let’s get excited about the blank calendar in front us.
 The clean slate that is the next year allows us to think big and set some spectacular goals.
-While there are many ways to combat the post-holiday blue period, here I suggest five – somewhat straight-forward actions; we can embark on immediately.
+While there are many ways to combat the post-holiday blue period, here I suggest a few.

 - Learn a musical instrument or second language.
 We don’t need to become the next Yo Yo Ma or build a resume for an interpreter’s job at the United Nations to gain the benefits from stretching ourselves mentally.

 - Plan a big trip.
 Being able to look forward to an adventure will kickstart our happy juices.
 Researching locales, finding, and booking reservations – even for a trip several months out, all add to the anticipation.